LlamasAnonymous/3D_File_Mgmt/README.md

+# New

+- Auto-update

 # Good to know

-- After downloading just double-click on the "Start_3D_FM.exe" file to open the application
+- After downloading, the "3D File Mgmt" shortcut can be found and pinned from the start menu

 - All of this runs with WinForms using Powershell

 - The application will auto-update

 - After unzipping a file that you downloaded, you can find the files that were unzipped in the "Unzipped" folder

+- Spaces are automatically replaced with the "_" symbol

 # Coming soon